AdobeDocs/pass.en/help/accountiq/top-10-programmer-reports.md

 ## Top 10 programmers by accounts {#top-10prog-accounts}

-When you use the selection **top 10 progrmmers by accounts** to define your segment, then Account IQ system identifies 10 MVPDs from across the industry to a list of at most ten MVPDs (along with their corresponding metrics) in the descending order of their [sharing level](/help/accountiq/product-concepts.md)
+When you use the selection **[!UICONTROL top 10 progrmmers by accounts]** to define your segment, then Account IQ system identifies 10 MVPDs from across the industry to a list of at most ten MVPDs (along with their corresponding metrics) in the descending order of their [sharing level](/help/accountiq/product-concepts.md)

 To view the list and reports for top ten MVPDs by number of accounts that are shared for your channel:

 1. Use the [segment and timeframe panel](/help/accountiq/segments-timeframe.md), to define a segment following the steps in [How to define segment and select timeframe](/help/accountiq/howto-select-segment-timeframe.md) for evaluation.
-For this evaluation, select **top 10 programmers by account** option from the list of MVPDs.
+For this evaluation, select **[!UICONTROL top 10 programmers by account]** option from the list of MVPDs.

-1. Select a reports page from either of the [General Usage](/help/accountiq/general-usage-reports.md), [Shared Accounts](/help/accountiq/shared-acc-reports.md), [Usage Patterns](/help/accountiq/usage-patterns.md), or [Dashboard](/help/accountiq/dashboard.md) (dashboard gives a glimpse of the selected graphs from different reports pages).
+1. Select a reports page from either of the [[!UICONTROL General Usage]](/help/accountiq/general-usage-reports.md), [[!UICONTROL Shared Accounts]](/help/accountiq/shared-acc-reports.md), [[!UICONTROL Usage Patterns]](/help/accountiq/usage-patterns.md), or [[!UICONTROL Dashboard]](/help/accountiq/dashboard.md) (dashboard gives a glimpse of the selected graphs from different reports pages).

 Each of these pages will reflect the activity.